mithiranr03-source/DevSecOps/README.md

-# Amazon Shopping Website CICD DevSecOps — Setup Guide
+# Amazon Shopping Website DevSecOps Pipelines — Setup Guide

 This README collects useful commands and links to install common DevOps, CI/CD, and security tooling on Ubuntu systems.
 It has been cleaned up, organized, and corrected for clarity.
 Always review commands for your environment and needs.